-In applications where the user want to read/modify/write the Channel Status information that requires a micro-controller to actively manage the Channel Status bits.
+Channel Status bits.
 The part also has a feature that allows the first five bytes of Channel Status memory to be configured and transmitted in each channel status block without change.
-See "Appendix A: External AES3/SPDIF/IEC60958 Transmitter and

-Receiver Components" on page 50 for a tutorial in Channel Status and User bit management.
+See "Appendix A: External AES3/SPDIF/IEC60958 Transmitter and Receiver Components" on page 49 for a tutorial in Channel Status and User bit management.